Specy/specy-app/client/src/posts/a-rustc-soundness-bug-in-the-wild.md

 Ah whatever, let's go to the issues page of the minilp repository, maybe someone else had this issue before.

-[One random issue](https://github.com/ztlpn/minilp/issues/6) shows another panic at runtime, so i guess the library doesn't guarantee the lack of panics, and it being archived, i should probably just fork it and fix it myself.
+[One random issue](https://github.com/ztlpn/minilp/issues/6) shows another panic at runtime, so I guess the library doesn't guarantee the lack of panics, and it being archived, I should probably just fork it and fix it myself.

 Let's look at the `minilp::order_simple` function and see what's going on there.